wdrach/cryptorx/README.md

 #### Modes
 By default, the script will fetch some data and provide a debug log to make sure you're able to access Coinbase data correctly.

-* -l runs a live trade mode
-  * You need to have either a .env set with environment variables for
-    * COINBASE_API_KEY - your api key
-    * COINBASE_SECRET - your api secret (provided to you by Coinbase when creating a key)
-    * COINBASE_PASSPHRASE - your api passphrase (provided by you to Coinbase when creating a key)
 * -s runs a year long simulation with 10 simulations
   * Adding -h runs the same simulation 100 times
   * Adding -m runs a multi-currency simulation, with a benchmark of the same alg on ETH-USD
-* -p runs a papertrade (a simulation, but with current data instead of historical data)
 * -c runs a cronjob, which is a singular algorithm run to trade on live data right now, and then exit.
 If you don't specify an alg, it will choose the best known alg for the time period.
+  * You need to have either a .env set with environment variables for
+    * COINBASE_API_KEY - your api key
+    * COINBASE_SECRET - your api secret (provided to you by Coinbase when creating a key)
+    * COINBASE_PASSPHRASE - your api passphrase (provided by you to Coinbase when creating a key)

 #### Options
 -t specifies the time period for the algorithm to run against.